 Places to visit in Rome : Trastevere

 Seriously, this place was not on our ‘itinerary’ when we planned our days and hours and minutes in Rome.
-But one thing i learnt in the due course of travel – if a local reommends something, go for it!
+But one thing i learnt in the due course of travel – if a local recommends something, go for it!
 And if you are into authentic local food, there couldn’t be a better district in Rome to match the prices and the old world charm of Trastevere.
 Lanes lined up with dining tables, dim lighting, friendly touristy atmosphere.
 You get that.

-Had we visited during the day, we could also see some plazas and churches like Basicilica of Santa Maria (hey, this is Rome after all!).
+Had we visited during the day, we could also see some plazas and churches like Basilica of Santa Maria (hey, this is Rome after all!).
 But late evening, and with all the walking, we roamed through the winding, organic lanes and zeroed in on La Botticella to have some pasta Al Dente!

 I don’t have own pictures to share, but it was a charming restaurant with low ceiling, lots of friendly chatter inside and delicious pasta with house wine and wholesome quantities.
-And very delicious parmesan cheese sprinkled generously.
+And very delicious Parmesan cheese sprinkled generously.
 Not too costly, less than 20 Euros if i recall, for a meal for 2 with drinks.
 If i got a second chance to be in Rome, i’d take a full day only for Trastevere and see all of this.
 Probably you should too!

 Back then i was quite seriously into walking long distances, especially after i read that Italians stay healthy because they take long walks after dinner.
 We walked too.
 Back to our hostel in Via Gaeta, all the way from La Botticella.